The Best Drones for Roofers and Why You Should Use Them

 Best Drones for Roof Inspections

 We researched dozens of drones for roofing pros, evaluating specifications and pricing.
-We wanted you to know how each drone varies in terms of weight, ease of operation, batter charge duration, and pricing.
+We wanted you to know how each drone varies in terms of weight, ease of operation, battery charge duration, and pricing.
 These are our top 5 drones for roofing:

 - DJI Mini 2